-The World Health Organization estimates that every day 224 children around the world lose their lives in road traffic crashes.
+The World Health Organization estimates that 224 children around the world lose their lives in road traffic crashes every day.
 A report by the Ministry of Road Transport & Highways released in 2017 estimates that 25 children die on Indian roads every day.
 Every life counts, and losing so many young ones to a wholly avoidable catastrophe is not only devastating for families, but also a great loss to the nation.

 This webinar aims to bring the issue of safer roads for children to the forefront of road safety deliberations.
 Through a case study of an ongoing project, the webinar aims to showcase how Rohtak is reducing crash risks around schools and enabling safer commutes for the city’s children.